- Sep 14th 2015

 If you add more fat to a recipe, you’ll raise the energy density or kilojoules per portion even with healthy types.
 So still enjoy your goat’s cheese salad but practice a little portion control when you crumble it on.

 And if you add water (like in the grapes example), you’ll in effect dilute the kilojoules and lower the energy density (think soups, smoothies, tajines).
 Fibre in wholegrains, legumes, fruit and vegies are also great additions, as they add bulk to bust hunger and lower the energy density without providing kilojoules.

 Extra!
 Extra!
 Do you read all about it?
 Nutrition and health, that is?
-We think you’re going to love Emma’s blog Scoop Nutrition and Storehouse blog directory.
+We think you’re going to love Emma’s blog Scoop Nutrition.
 Designed to be a one-stop shop for credible nutrition blogs.
 Australian nutrition professionals with established credentials write all the blog posts.